supported residential facilities ASSOCIATION

 We pride ourselves on effective communication, and ask that others let us know information that is important as a part of an effective handover, so we can work together to achieve continuity of support.

-We haven’t stopped developing our new service delivery model, and are working towards making it transitional for those clients who are working towards building their skills and transitioning to SMALLER ACCOMMODATION MODELS.
+LAST BUT NOT LEAST We haven’t stopped developing our new service delivery model, and are working towards making it transitional for those clients who are working towards building their skills and transitioning to SMALLER ACCOMMODATION MODELS.

 In the future we hope to purchase a range of group homes in the area, so if a client expresses that they want to explore other housing options, let us know so that we can see what we can possibly do to assist.